helloturbine/turbine-docs/docs/records/receipts.md

 # Receipts
 Receipts are the second part of the three-way match reconciliation process.

-After a [purchase order](/records/purchase_orders) has been completed and the goods have been delivered to their destination, a receipt is provided by the vendor.
+After a [purchase order](/records/purchase_orders) has been completed and the goods have been delivered to their destination, a receipt is provided by the warehouse.

 Ideally, the items and quantities listed should be exactly the same as the purchase order.
 Sometimes, the production levels are off.
 Error tolerance levels are usually +/- 5% of what was originally ordered.